T86 assault rifle

 The T86 (聯勤 Type 86) rifle is a gas-operated, magazine-fed, assault rifle.
 It is the second original rifle design conducted by the 205th Armory of Combined Logistics Command of the Republic of China Armed Forces.
-Though it saw limited production and service after a protracted development process, it became the basis of the T91 currently in volume production for the Taiwan armed forces.
+Though it saw limited production and service after a protracted development process, it became the basis of the T91 currently in volume production for the Taiwanese armed forces.

 History

 Development of the T86 started in 1992, with the stated objective of replacing the T65 series.
 Several radical concepts, such as caseless ammunition, were explored but ultimately rejected due to high risk.
 Still, the XT86 prototype revealed to the public in 1996 demonstrated several innovative features and significant departure from US influence in firearms design.

 However, the ROC military was more confident in the tried-and-true T65 design, and instructed the 205th Armory to redesign the rifle.
 The XT86 pre-production model rolled out in 1997 showed a return to the T65's features, especially the T65K3 carbine.

 The T86 design was finalized in 1998, and officially named the 5.56 mm T86 Combat Rifle (5.56公厘T86戰鬥步槍).